DHTMLX/docs-suite/docs/grid/api/treegrid_mode/grid_afterexpand_event.md

 # afterExpand

-@short: fires after expanding a treegrid
+@short: fires after expanding Grid in the TreeGrid mode

 :::note
 The event works only for Grid with the `type: "tree"` configuration option